josiahbjorgaard/mca-paper/README.md

 These configuration options define the number of modalities and encoding of the input data before the multimodal fusion transformer and can be adjusted for other multimodal datasets.

+## Model configurations
+Depending on the alignment in multimodal data and general transformer encoder hyperparameters, you may change model configuration parameters.
+See `utils/config.py` for an extensive list of model hyperparameters.
 # Contributing